NorbiPeti/VirtualComputer/README.md

 To set the locked mouse speed, use /computer input mspeed \<integer\>.
 The difference in look position will be multiplied with this number.
 Recommended values are between 1 and 10 (inclusive).
 Default: 1.

 You can press a mouse button with /computer mouse <buttonname>.
 For example: /computer mouse leftbutton.
-You can find all the button names [here](https://github.com/NorbiPeti/VirtualComputer/blob/master/VirtualComputerSender/MouseBS.cs).
+Usable key names:
+* LeftButton
+* RightButton
+* MiddleButton
+* WheelUp
+* WheelDown
+* XButton1
+* XButton2

 #### Sounds
 Due to the way it works, it automatically plays every sound from the virtual machine **on the host computer**.
 This is built into the VM, it seems.
 In order to make the sounds play for every connected player, we'd need a clientside mod.